Mysticism in the 21st Century

 You’ve combined the academic research of some very impressive devotees within their paths, can you name set the theme for each one in which they practice and why you chose them?

-Initially I wrote to over thirty potential consultants across seven spiritual traditions, who were monette_cover_2013recommended to me by senior colleagues in Canada and the USA.
+Initially I wrote to over thirty potential consultants across seven spiritual traditions, who were recommended to me by senior colleagues in Canada and the USA.
 Over the period of several months, I realized that seven chapters was too many, and so the book was shortened to the five chapters included now.
 The consultants who are featured are those who were willing and able to correspond, as well as to represent their particular tradition with a certain level of credibility and authority, and who saw the value in participating in such a textbook.
 I am very, very lucky to have worked with such excellent people.

 Any talk about expanding your research into additional courses at the University?